dalijolijo/blockbook-docker/README.md

-# blockbook-docker - Easy deployment of Trezor Blockbook for BTX
+# blockbook-docker - Easy deployment of Trezor Blockbook for BTDX

 ## Preperations
 <details>